20 Tips to Sell Your Home Fast and For Top Dollar

 11. Own Up.
 Disclose everything that is wrong or potentially defective in and on your property.
 You are required by law to complete a Residential State Disclosure form and make it available to anyone wishing to purchase your property.
-You can also elect not to complete the disclosure but at closing you will have to pay a fee.
+You can decline to complete the disclosure but that will spook buyers and you will need to pay a fee at closing.

 12. Detach Yourself.
 Don’t let emotion rule when you’re negotiating.
 Look at your home as a product for sale.
 This is a business transaction and should be treated as one.
 If you become emotional you are less effective in negotiations.